Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Ravindra Bharati University was established in 1962 to mark the birth anniversary of Rabindranath Tagore, the first Indian to be awarded the Nobel Prize for Literature.
 It is a state university dedicated to promoting Rabindranath’s ideas and thoughts, as well as humanitarian, social science, art, and culture.

-Rabindra Bharati University is a centre for art education, fine art, language, literature, and social science higher education.
+Rabindra Bharati University is a centre for higher education in art education, fine art, language, literature, and social science.
 Emerald Bower Campus has three headteachers: art, fine arts, and visual arts.
-In contrast, the original campus, Jodasanko, presented a museum, had a few art classes like singing and painting, etc., and organised many events like Rabindranath’s birth and death anniversary or the annual university convocation ceremony.
+In contrast, the original campus, Jodasanko, featured a museum, a few art classes such as singing and painting, and organised many events, including Rabindranath’s birth and death anniversaries and the annual university convocation ceremony.

 Rabindra Tirtha

 Rabindra Tirtha is another tribute to Rabindranath Tagore in Kolkata, newly created in Rajarhat Newtown.
-The museum enriches its paintings and other beautiful creations.
+The museum enriches its collection of paintings and other beautiful works.
 Have a look.

 Rabindranath Tagore was the author of the book Gitanjali.
 His famous poetry book, Gitanjali, was released in 1910.
 In 1913, Gitanjali (English Translation, 1912), Swedish Academy for the English Translation of Poetry, gave Rabindranath Tagore a Nobel Prize in Literature.